Mohammer5/blog-articles/pages/01.home/03_-_Practical-guide-fp-project/item.md

 [Link to the chapter]( https://www.braveclojure.com/organization/)
 <br><br>
-The chapter was about a project's structure, so I kept asking myself what the codebase would look like if I approach it like I would expect a library to be organized like.
+The chapter is about the tools you have in clojure to structure your project, so I kept asking myself what the codebase would look like if I approach it like I would expect a library to be organized like.
 What I came up with since I first started to think about this approach will be summarized in this article.